Section 1

 Working with Files

-Now that we know how to navigate around our directory structure, let’s
+Now that we know how to navigate around our directory structure, let’s start working with files.
+First go into the creatures directory.

 Wildcards